 A water feature is great for birds and wildlife, and lets the soothing sounds of running water create a natural soundtrack.

 Additions like wind chimes or sound fences can add ambiance too.
-Make a sound fence by recycling household goods like tubing, pipes or plastic bottles.
+Make a sound fence by recycling household goods like tubing, pipes or plastic bottles and attaching it to wooden fencing.

 Be sure to plant flowers and vegetables that are safe for consumption.